View MapView Map

 Directed by Declan Recks, Irish language film Tarrac premiered at the 2022 Galway Film Fleadh and later headlined the same year’s Kerry International Film Festival.
 Set in the Kerry Gaeltacht, the film tells the story of Aoife, who returns home to help with her father’s recovery from a heart attack, with both still reeling from the death of Aoife’s mother.
 While at home, Aoife rediscovers her love for the competitive world of Naomhóg rowing.
 The Naomhóg is a traditional boat unique to Ireland’s west coast, made from wood, tar and canvas.

-While visitors may not take to it with the same intensity that Aoife does, they can still sail through Dingle harbour, learning history and fun new skills while tapping into old traditions of the Kingdom.
+While visitors may not take to it with the same intensity that Aoife does, they can still sail through Dingle harbour, learning history and fun new skills while tapping into old traditions of The Kingdom.

 South of Dingle, fans of Star Wars can climb aboard the Skellig Michael Voyage and explore the real-life location of Luke Skywalker's Island Sanctuary on the planet Ahch-To.
 Take in the dramatic rocky cliffs of Skellig Michael, a UNESCO World Heritage Site, while looking out for colourful puffins and learning about the history of the island.